sprillo/softsort/README.md

+Code for "SoftSort: A Continuous Relaxation for the argsort Operator", ICML 2020.
+---

 This repository is a fork of ```ermongroup/neuralsort``` implementing the SoftSort operator and reproducing all the results reported in the paper "SoftSort: A Continuous Relaxation for the argsort Operator".

 ## Requirements